ozana-buljan/feed-reader-testing/README.md

 # Udacity FEND- Project #5:  RSS Feed Reader Testing

-Testing the Udacity's Feed Reader app using Javascript testing framework Jasmine.
+Task of this project was creating unit tests for Udacity's Feed Reader app.
+Javascript testing framework Jasmine was used for testing.
+Tests are conducted to ensure that the JS code works as it's supposed to.

+The app itself consists of different links about a topic.
+User can pick topics from the menu, by clicking on the hamburger menu icon.
+It takes them to a list of links related to the selected topic.
+Not very exciting, perhaps - but the app is only there as our playground for testing.

-## Tests
+## Tests conducted
 RSS Feeds:
 *   are defined
 *   have a valid URL defined